3 min read

 8. NOT a toaster or kettle

-The result is several toasters and kettles per flat - which is both unnecessary and a waste of money.
-Our students suggest holding off on buying a toaster or kettle until you're settled in to your new home, and have a better of idea of whether you need one or not.
+The result is several toasters and kettles per flat which is unnecessary and a waste of money.
+Our students suggest holding off on buying items like this until you're settled into your new home and have a better idea of whether you need them or not.

 9. Shower caddy